EricZinda/Perplexity/docs/pxHowTo/pxHowTo50EventPredications.md

 ## Predications with Event Variables
 So far, we have been conveniently ignoring event variables (variables that start with "e").
-Where instance (`x`) variables contain a single set for any solution, event (`e`) variables are designed to build up a structure.
+Where instance (`x`) variables contain a single set, event (`e`) variables are designed to build up a structure.
 They allow words like "very" and "slowly" to modify other words.

 For example, we've been talking about a `_large_a_1(e2,x3), _file_n_of(x3)` and have ignored what the event variable `e2` is for.
 We can't do this if we are trying to find a `_very_x_deg(e2, e1), _large_a_1(e1,x3), _file_n_of(x3)`.